CatcatcatElectronics/Logic_Gates/README.md

 **_Printed circuit board design_**

-## Task
+## Task:

-> **Tasks:**
-Build a simple PCB tutorial project, control LEDs with built-in drivers, explore capacitive sensors for user interface, and learn how to work with a UART serial interface (for DIY projects).
+> Build a simple PCB tutorial project, control LEDs with built-in drivers, explore capacitive sensors for user interface, and learn how to work with a UART serial interface (for DIY projects).

 ## System Parameters: